Justinas-coder/crypto-task/README.md

 }
 ]

-For asset store  use HTTP POST method with URL :
+For asset "store"  use HTTP POST method with URL :

 http://localhost/api/assets